 In December, 2011, my wife, Jayne, and I traveled back to Italy for the first time since our honeymoon in 1976.
 While there we explored what is considered to be the first theme park in the 1500's called “Monster Park”.
 It is located in Bomarzo, Italy.

 What is it like for a product to state that it is “Made in the USA”?
 What does this really mean, especially in today’s economy?
 Is this just a cliche?
 Considering the state of the manufacturing industry, is it even worth discussing, since so many manufacturing jobs have disappeared to foreign shores?
 Answering these questions has become the essence of my project.

-Visitors to the provence of Andalusia in southern Spain will immediately notice the beautiful Moorish architecture of many of its ancient mosques, palaces, and fortresses.
+*** Featured in LensWork Magazine, Issue 115 *** Visitors to the province of Andalusia in southern Spain will immediately notice the beautiful Moorish architecture of many of its ancient mosques, palaces, and fortresses.
 From the time the Moors invaded Spain in 711 until they were finally defeated and expelled by the Catholic monarchs, Ferdinand and Isabella, in 1492, the Moorish influence dominated local architecture.
 Presented here are my examples of these often dramatic influences.